muruges95/Evachain/README.md

 ## Description

 Evachain is a dual-platform mobile application that facilitates the evacuation process in emergencies.
 The two platforms are meant to be used by civilians and emergency personnel respectively.
 Data will be shared between both parties to ensure real-time updates.
 For the sake of the demo, we will be using fire emergencies as the example use case.
-Evachain can be configured to use for other emergencies too.
+Evachain can be configured for use in other emergencies too.

 ## Technology Stack

-Evachain is built on react-native, retrieving data from IBM Cloudant.
+Evachain is built on React-Native, retrieving data from IBM Cloudant.
 It also makes use of external API in the application such as Google Maps, Twilio and Geocode API.

 # Civilian's Platform